Carlos Correa Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective eight K/9, the fifth-worst in the league.
+- The Tigers pitching staff is 26th in the league with a collective 8.1 strikeouts per nine innings.

-- The Tigers' 4.63 team ERA ranks 24th among all league pitching staffs.
+- The Tigers' 4.62 team ERA ranks 25th among all MLB pitching staffs.

-- Tigers pitchers combine to surrender 83 total home runs at a rate of 1.3 per game (to rank 20th in baseball).
+- The Tigers rank 20th in baseball in home runs surrendered (84 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.